fuzzylabs/awesome-open-mlops/README.md

 # Open Source MLOps

-[Fuzzy Labs](https://fuzzylabs.ai)' guide to the universe of open source MLOps tools.
+This is the [Fuzzy Labs](https://fuzzylabs.ai) guide to the universe of free and open source MLOps tools.

 ## Contents